 - providing assistance including involvement in alternative dispute resolution.

 Diagram 3: compliance pyramid (based on Queensland Government model)

 Evolving regulatory strategy

-Regulation and Enforcement will always continually seek to improve the alignment of our monitoring strategies and response to the level of risk encountered.
+We continually seek to improve the alignment of our monitoring strategies and our response to the level of risk encountered.
 This evolving strategy is centred on the following common ideals:

 - guide and inform the profession to help facilitate the maintenance of best practice standards

 - active management of individual practitioners in relation to more serious issues identified through a clearly defined regulatory strategy to reduce their level of risk.
 This may include remedial action or show cause notices for serious non-compliance.

 - working collaboratively with ASIC, the co-regulator of the insolvency profession, to reduce the regulatory burden wherever possible